sagemath/trac_to_gh/Issue 3401.md

 # Issue 3401: extend li to work with complex input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3401

 Original creator: was